kcdstoragews/lab/README.md

 kubectl delete resourcequota -n control --all
 ```

-We will use the LimitRange object type to control the maximum size of the volumes we create in a namespace.
-However, you can also decide to use this object type to control compute & memory limits.
+We will use the LimitRange object type to control the maximum size of the volumes a user can create in this namespace.

 ```console
 kubectl apply -n control -f lr-pvc.yaml
 ```

-Let's investigate what you've done
+Let's verify:

 ```console
 kubectl describe -n control limitrange storagelimits
 ```

-Now that we have create a 2Gi limit, let's try to create a 5Gi volume, operation that should fail.
+Now that we have create a 2Gi limit, let's try to create a 5Gi volume...

 ```console
 kubectl apply -n control -f pvc-5Gi-1.yaml
 ```

 Magical, right?
-By the way, the used CSI Driver NetApp Trident has a similar parameter called _limitVolumeSize_ that controls the maximum capacity of a PVC per Trident Backend.
-As we told you: sometimes there are more ways than just one.
+By the way, the NetApp Trident CSI driver from this lab has a similar parameter called _limitVolumeSize_ that controls the maximum capacity of a PVC per Trident Backend.
+As we told you: sometimes there are multiple ways to achieve the same result.
 # :trident: Scenario 05 - About Generic Ephemeral Volumes
 ___
-**Remember All needed files are in the folder */root/kcdlondon/lab/scenario05* please ensure that you are in this folder now you can do this with the command**
+**Remember: All needed files are in the folder */root/kcdlondon/lab/scenario05*.
+Please ensure that you are in this folder.
+You can do this with the command**
 ```console
 cd /root/kcdlondon/lab/scenario05
 ```
 ___
-When talking about Trident, we often refer to Persistent Volumes.
+When talking about CSI drivers in K8s, we often refer to Persistent Volumes.
 It is indeed the most common use of such CSI driver.
 There are multiple benefits of using persistent volumes, one of them being that the volumes remains after the application is gone (ya, that is actually why it is called _persistent_).

 For some use cases, you may need a volume for your application to store files that are absolutely not important & can be deleted alongside the application when you dont need it anymore.
 That is where Ephemeral Volumes could be useful.